idelchi/go-gitignore/README.md

 )

 func main() {
-	gi := gitignore.New([]string{"*.log", "build/", "!important.log"})
+	// Pass a slice of patterns to construct the gitignorer gi := gitignore.New([]string{"*.log", "build/", "!important.log"})

-	fmt.Println(gi.Ignored("app.log", false))        // true
+	// Pass a path as well as a boolean indicating if it's a directory or not fmt.Println(gi.Ignored("app.log", false))        // true
 	fmt.Println(gi.Ignored("important.log", false))  // false
 	fmt.Println(gi.Ignored("build/file.txt", false)) // true
 }
 ```

-Use `IgnoredStat` to have the method itself check whether a path is a file or directory.